 The education section of your camp counselor resume simply lists your academic achievements.
 If you are a high school student, you may list the school you are attending and your expected year of graduation.
 Add to that any classes you have taken that relate to the position at camp that you want.

 For college students, the same applies, however, you should also list your completed high school diploma.
-You may also include your high school GPA if it is 3.0 or above.
+You may also include your GPA if it is 3.0 or above.

 For more experienced workers, you may leave off your high school diploma if you have earned higher than a bachelor’s degree.